Frazer Nash: History

-Archie Nash
+Archie Frazer Nash

 Frazer Nash Limited's business was founded in 1922 by Archie Nash.
 Nash with friend Ron Godfrey had founded and run the GN cyclecar company in 1909 but their partnership split in 1922 and Nash began making his own cars by buying GN components and adding a new body.
 His new business's activities were centred on Kingston upon Thames, Surrey.
 The first true Frazer Nash was made in 1924.
 However, Nash, a clever engineer and designer, seemed unable to run a business at a profit.
 Shareholders in this period even included author Evelyn Waugh.
 Eventually the faltering business was sold to a new company, AFN Limited, formed in 1927.
 Profitability did not improve and, with effect from 1 January 1929, H J Aldington was made managing director and Nash was given the post of 'technical adviser'.
 Archie Nash managed to keep a small shareholding and as if to confirm the link in 1938 hyphenated his second name to his surname and became Archie Frazer-Nash.

 Aldington brothers

-During 1929 a majority of AFN's capital was acquired by Harold Joseph ("Aldy") Aldington (1902-1976) and AFN's operations moved to Isleworth, Middlesex.
+During 1929 a majority of AFN's capital was acquired by Harold Joseph ("Aldy") Aldington (1902–1976) and AFN's operations moved to Isleworth, Middlesex.
 Thereafter, the business was run by the three Aldington brothers: Aldy, Don and Bill.
-The other two were Donald Arthur Aldington (1907-1997) and William Henry Aldington (1900-1980).
+The other two were Donald Arthur Aldington (1907–1997) and William Henry Aldington (1900–1980).
 They were all usually referred to by their initials.

 Frazer Nash and subsequently AFN produced around 350 of the famous chain drive models between 1924 and 1939.

 The last of the family owners/directors was Aldy's son, John Taylor ("JT") Aldington, who sold AFN Ltd to Porsche GB in 1987.